-URING the decade preceding the opening of the University, a band of college women had been studying ways and means of giving to women freer entrance into the field of scholarship.
-The Association of Collegiate Alumnae, organized in January, 1882, and known after 1921 as the American Association of University Women, took as its first objective the improvement in the health of college women, since it was popularly believed that women were not physically able to bear the strain of a college education.
-This undertaking had been no more than started when, at its second meeting, the Association proceeded to investigate the subject of graduate study for women in spite of the view frequently held that women were not mentally equal even to college work.
+During the decade preceding the opening of the University, a band of college women had been studying ways and means of giving to women freer entrance into the field of scholarship.
+The Association of Collegiate Alumnae, organized in January, 1882, and known after 1921 as the American Association of University Women, took as its first objective improvement in the health of college women since it was popularly believed that women were not physically able to bear the strain of a college education.
+This undertaking had been no more than started when at its second meeting the Association proceeded to investigate the subject of graduate study for women in spite of the view frequently held that women were not mentally equal even to college work.

-Women had some grounds for confidence in their intellectual ability.
-Helen Magill (later Mrs. Andrew D. White) had taken the degree of Doctor of Philosophy at Boston University in 1877 and was the first woman in the United States to hold that degree.
+women had some grounds for confidence in their intellectual with more and way which, ability.
+Helen Magill had taken the degree of Doctor of Philosophy at Boston University in 1877 and was the first woman in the United States to hold that degree.
 In 1884, Cornell University awarded a fellowship to a woman, Harriet E. Grotecloss, and gained distinction as the first institution in the United States to make such an award.
 These were, however, exceptional instances, whereas fellowships were readily available for young men whereby they might go to Germany or some other country for the advanced work in research which was not as yet generally attainable in the United States.
 Assistance and encouragement were given to young men who might choose to be fitted to hold teaching positions in the colleges and universities throughout the land.
-But very few graduate courses of any kind were open to women, and no positions on college faculties outside of the women's colleges could be obtained by them.
-It was a distinctly masculine procession that was advancing into the field of research and scholarship.
-There was plenty of work for the Association to do, and they set about it valiantly.
-They little dreamed that within two or three decades the Association would be holding endowments for more than ten fellowships and a little later would be well on the way toward securing a fund of one million dollars for the further endowment of national and international fellowships.
+But very few graduate courses of any kind were open to women and no positions on college faculties outside of the women's